adamkochanmanager/adamkochan.com/content/posts/wide-awake-review.md

 **Other Favs**: Tenderness, FreeBird II, Before The Water Gets Too High, Wide Awake

-**Recomended if You Like**: The Strokes, Franz Ferdinand, The Clash, "Harder" LCD Soundsystem
+**Recommended if You Like**: The Strokes, Franz Ferdinand, The Clash, "Harder" LCD Soundsystem

 ---